cjdbarlow/Part-One/transfusion_reactions.md

 |Complication|Mechanism|
 |------|-----------|
-|Air embolism|Inadvertant infusion
+|Air embolism|Inadvertent infusion
 |Hypothermia|Cooled products
 |Hypocalcaemia|Consumption with coagulopathy and bound to citrate added to transfused units
 |Hypomagnesaemia|Bound to citrate in transfused units
 |Citrate toxicity|Citrate is added to stored units as an anticoagulant
 |Lactic acidosis|Hyperlactataemia due to anaerobic metabolism in stored units
-|Hyperkalaemia|Potassium migratrates from stored erythrocytes into plasma whilst in storage
+|Hyperkalaemia|Potassium migrates from stored erythrocytes into plasma whilst in storage